MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-sql-server-db-to-azure.md

 ## Conclusion

 In this article, Contoso assessed, planned and migrated their Microsoft SQL Server workloads to Azure.
+An Azure DevOps project has been developed for you to leverage in your SQL Migration journey.
+The project aligns to the Cloud Adoption Framework.
+The project will step you through the key decisions required, [click here](https://azuredevopsdemogenerator.azurewebsites.net/?name=sqlmigration) to go to the Azure DevOps project.